solo-io/gloo/docs/content/introduction/architecture/_index.md

 The final snapshot is passed to the *xDS Server*, which notifies Envoy of a successful config update, updating the Envoy cluster with a new configuration to match the desired state set expressed by Gloo Edge.

+{{% notice warning %}}
+By default, xDS occurs over gRPC.
+Gloo Edge also supports REST xDS, although this is not recommended for production use, as it performs worse than gRPC and does not offer any additional benefits.
+{{% /notice %}}

 ---

 ## Discovery Architecture